Tina-otoge/blog/_posts/2018-03-19-hentai-parody-two-player.markdown

 <small>(or [maybe don't](https://hentai.cafe/manga/read/nijou-katame-two-player-sex/en/0/1/page/8))</small>.

 So, the girl's name is Ichinose.
 I think I used myself as a model for her dialogues, you probably noticed that.
-However, physicall, she doesn't look at all like the "Tina" that represents myself online.
+However, physically, she doesn't look at all like the "Tina" that represents myself online.
 Even though Ichinose is based on myself, please don't think I would make someone quit osu! on purpose!
 I'm not like that!